ALSETLab/CCTA-OpenIPSL/QuickstartGuides/Quickstart-WSM.md

   5. Repeat step 4, but instead, navigate to the directory where you uncompressed this repository, e.g., `C:\Users\myUserName\Documents\WSM\CCTA-OpenIPSL-1.0.x\Example1` in Windows or `/Users/myUserName/Documents/WSM/CCTA-OpenIPSL-1.0.x/Example1` in OS X. Then, select the file `package.mo` and click on `Open`.
 This will load the package, `Example1` in WSM's `Class Browser` browser as shown below.
   ![Example1 in WSM](../Assets/img/wsm/wsm_02_example1_user_classes.png)
   6. Repeat step 5, but instead, in Windows go to `C:\Users\myUserName\Documents\Dymola\CCTA-OpenIPSL-1.0.x\Example2` or in OSX to `/Users/myUserName/Documents/WSM/CCTA-OpenIPSL-1.0.x/Example2`, select the file `package.mo` and click on `Open`.
 This will load the package, `Example2` in Dymola's `Projects` browser as shown below.
   ![Example2 in WSM](../Assets/img/wsm/wsm_04_wsmuserclasses.png)

-#### Validating a Model
+#### B. Validating a Model
 Before the models are simulated, is good practice to `Validate` it.

-  7. Click the arrow next to the `Example1` red icon and continue navigating in this way until reaching: `Example1.Analysis.RedesignedControllerVerification.C0_8cycles` as shown in the figure below.
+  1. Click the arrow next to the `Example1` red icon and continue navigating in this way until reaching: `Example1.Analysis.RedesignedControllerVerification.C0_8cycles` as shown in the figure below.
   ![Validate Example1](../Assets/img/wsm/wsm_05_example1_model.png)
   Right click on the model `C0_8cycles` and then right click on `Validate`.
 This should result a message in the `Translation` message window similar to the one in the figure below, note that it indicates `Validation of model .... completed successfully`.
     ![Validate Example1](../Assets/img/wsm/wsm_06_example1_validate.png)

-  8. Next, repeat the process for one of the models under the `Example2` package by clicking on the arrow next to the green icon of `Example2` and navigating to `Example2.Analysis.PFVariants.Ramping_pf`.
+  2. Next, repeat the process for one of the models under the `Example2` package by clicking on the arrow next to the green icon of `Example2` and navigating to `Example2.Analysis.PFVariants.Ramping_pf`.
   ![Validate Example2](../Assets/img/wsm/wsm_08_example2_model.png)
   After validating the model, ou should see in the `Translation` message window similar to that shown for Example 1.